 A step ahead of reporting tools, traditional BI software also supports OLAP, ad-hoc analytics, and data visualization.
 These are suitable for much larger datasets and non-technical users can easily learn and work with traditional BI tools.
 Example: SAP Crystal Reports and IBM Cognos.

-Self-service BI is the most common type, as most traditional BI software are not able to fulfill the complete data analytics needs of organizations.
-For example, Chipotle had to replace their traditional BI for a self-service BI in order to create a single view of their operations that would track their effectiveness at a national level.
+Self-service BI is the most common type, as most traditional BI software is not able to fulfill the complete data analytics needs of organizations.
+For example, Chipotle had to replace its traditional BI for a self-service BI in order to create a single view of operations that would track effectiveness at a national level.

 Self-service BI provides all the features of reporting and traditional BI along with data cleaning and exploration tools, and advanced AI-driven analytics.
 These tools can be used by both technical and non-technical users.
 Self-service BI is also called agile BI.
 Some common BI tools are Tableau Desktop, QlikView, and MongoDB Charts.